 Note: If you’ve been sexually abused, this article may trigger a response — memories, anxiety, nightmares.
 Please read with care.

 John was twelve when his aunt and uncle took him to a camp in Missouri.
-The brochure he had seen showed a big, husky man grinning as he taught young boys how to ride horses, feed chickens, and learn about life on the farm.
+The brochure he’d seen showed a big, husky man, grinning as he taught young boys how to ride horses, feed chickens, and learn about life on the farm.
 It looked so fun, and John couldn’t wait to get there.

-With a dead look on his face, the now 25 year-old John described the horror of what had happened at night.
-The farm was a pornography factory.
-He and the other boys had been drugged, videoed, and made to do every kind of sexual act.
+With a dead look on his face, the now twenty-five year-old John described the horror of what had actually happened on that farm.
+It was the cover for a pornography factory.
+He and the other boys had been drugged, videoed, and made to do every kind of sexual act imaginable.
 He thought his aunt and uncle had known — and when they picked him up a week later, John never said a word.